SHTFDad may collect a share of sales or other compensation from the links on this page.

 The survival fish trap is superior to skills like foraging and hunting for several reasons.
 Trapping is passive, which means traps can be left and will work on their own.

-Fish are a great source of protein, that is hard to come by when foraging.
+Fish are a great source of protein, which is hard to come by when foraging.
 You can focus on other tasks while your trap is catching squirrels, fish, or something else.

 Best Primitive Survival Fish Traps